openshift/enhancements/enhancements/machine-api/machine-deletion-hooks.md

 where cluster capacity is limited.
 Ordering is not supported today in drain libraries and as such, this would require a custom drain provider.

+#### Story 4
+(pre-create) As an operator, I want the ability to utilize my own creation controller instead of the logic built into the machine controller.
+This will allow me better flexibility and control over the lifecycle of workloads on each node.

+For example, this would allow me to configure static IPs for a machine that is about to be created.
+IPAM or IP management is not supported today in the creation libraries and as such, this would require a custom creation controller.

 ### API Extensions

 The following changes will be made to the Machine API `MachineSpec` to allow